Written by Catherine Saxelby

 Our bodies need iron.
 Not the sort used in barbells, weights and stream trains but the essential mineral we get from our food.
 And especially so if you're a teen, an athlete or a woman — even more so if you are pregnant.
 Read on for my outline of what iron does in the body, how much you need and where can you get it.

-Iron is a key component of haemoglobin, the protein in red blood cells that gives them their red colour and (along with vitamin B12 and folate) carries oxygen to every part of the body.
+Iron is a key component of haemoglobin, where it is bound to the protein in red blood cells.
+Iron-rich haemoglobin gives them their red colour and (along with vitamin B12 and folate) and carries oxygen to every part of the body.
 If your body iron store or haemoglobin count is low, you will feel chronically tired and unable to exercise and you will have little energy (a common complaint for women).

 Iron is needed for many enzymes and co-enzymes, especially ones involved with the immune response.
 A lack of iron can lower your immunity and leave you prone to frequent infections.